 Jenoptik AG Traffic Solutions

-Under contract to Jenoptik AG in Monheim, Germany, Potomac Key Group Managing Director, Stuart Mackiernan served as CEO from 2008 to 2010.
-Jenoptik is the world leader in providing traffic monitoring equipment to governments, police departments and traffic enforcement service providers.
-Since, 2000 Jenoptik had operated a subsidiary services business in the US as a distribution channel for their products.
-This operation, based in the Baltimore, MD area operated nationally in the US but had never reached the scale required to compete effectively in the traffic enforcement services market in the US.
-The purpose of the engagement was to evaluate the business, market, technologies and competition and to make recommendations for strategic alternatives for the business.
+Under contract to Jenoptik AG, Potomac’s founder, Stuart Mackiernan served as CEO from 2008 to 2011.
+Jenoptik is a world leader in providing traffic monitoring equipment to governments, police departments, and traffic enforcement service providers.
+Since 2000, Jenoptik had operated a services business in the US as a distribution channel for their products.
+This operation, based in Baltimore, operated nationally in the US but had never reached the scale required to compete effectively in the traffic enforcement services market in the US.
+The purpose of the engagement was to evaluate the business, market, technology, and competition and to make recommendations for strategic alternatives for this business.
 The approach was to bring in engineering and operations expertise in the traffic enforcement services industry and to do a complete evaluation of the operation and potential for growth.
-Significant improvements we made in the operation of the business which became profitable within the first year.
-We recommended to Jenoptik to make a major acquisition to increase scale and positively impact profitability or alternatively to divest the business to one of the two large companies driving a consolidation of the industry.
+Significant improvements we made in the operation of the business, which became profitable within the first year.
+We recommended to Jenoptik that they make a major acquisition to increase scale and positively impact profitability or, alternatively, to divest the business to one of the two large companies driving a consolidation of the industry.
 Jenoptik decided to sell the business and we brought in a strategic buyer and negotiated the sale.

 Shared Spectrum, Inc.

-Potomac Key Group was retained by Shared Spectrum, Inc. of Vienna, VA in 2006 to provide advice to the company’s founder and senior management on a strategy to commercialize technology developed under contract to the Defense Advanced Research Projects Agency (DARPA).
-Shared Spectrum had proprietary technology for advanced software defined radio systems which resulted from their work in anti jamming technologies for the US Military.
+Potomac Key Group was retained by Shared Spectrum, Inc. of Vienna, Virginia in 2006 to provide advice to the company’s founder and senior management on a strategy to commercialize technology developed under contract to the Defense Advanced Research Projects Agency (DARPA).
+Shared Spectrum had proprietary technology for advanced software defined radio systems, which resulted from their work in anti jamming technologies for the US Military.
 With the explosive growth in commercial wireless communication and the resulting saturation of existing available radio spectrum in the US and worldwide, there is a significant demand for Shared Spectrum’s product.
 Potomac Key Group identified markets, channel partners, pricing and licensing strategies for Shared Spectrum enabling the company to make a transition from a small defense contractor to a recognized provider or commercial wireless technology.